pburkholder/decksets/2018-04-cf-summit/text.md

 ^Then my first engagement with 18F was with an agency making their first concerted effort to work in a cloud.
 Instead of coaching I was down in the trenches with the agency partner to build a hardened, functional and automated development environment in Azure.
 In 9 months we didn't get to running a single line of developer code in that env, but where I felt disappointment, they felt we "had exceeded all expectations" by having a repeatable process for building and managing that environment.

-Which was a real step forward for them, but meanwhile, I saw my colleagues at 18F shipping and releasing with their partner agenices using cloud.gov.
+^Which was a real step forward for them, but meanwhile, I saw my colleagues at 18F shipping and releasing with their partner agenices using cloud.gov.
 I joined that team with two lessons that were crystallizing.
 They, are, first:

 ---